MayurMadhav/RealTimeCrackDetection/README.md

 Ensure that the required dependencies are installed before running the system.

+## Selected Approach

+### Why Laplacian Filter & Contour Analysis?

+In the Real-Time Crack Detection project, we opted for a specific approach utilizing the Laplacian Filter and Contour Analysis for several compelling reasons:

+1. **Enhancing Crack Visibility**: The Laplacian Filter is renowned for its ability to enhance edges and details in an image.
+By applying this filter, we can effectively accentuate the edges of cracks within captured frames.
+This enhancement ensures that even subtle cracks become more visible, allowing for precise detection.

+2. **Robust to Variations**: The Laplacian Filter is robust to variations in lighting conditions and background textures.
+This quality is crucial for real-time applications, as environmental factors can change quickly.
+By using the Laplacian Filter, we maintain the system's robustness against such variations.

+3. **Contour Analysis for Object Detection**: Contour Analysis is a powerful technique for identifying and extracting objects or regions of interest from an image.
+In our context, it helps in the precise identification of crack patterns.
+The contours of detected cracks are outlined and highlighted, making them easily distinguishable in the processed frames.

+### Why Not Other Filters and Analyses?

+While there are various filters and analysis techniques available for image processing, we selected the Laplacian Filter and Contour Analysis for specific reasons:

+1. **Edge Emphasis**: Filters like the Laplacian emphasize edges, which is precisely what we require for crack detection.
+Filters designed for other purposes, such as blurring or noise reduction, may not be suitable for our objectives.

+2. **Robustness**: The Laplacian Filter offers robustness to various lighting conditions and background textures, making it well-suited for real-time applications.
+Filters designed for specific scenarios may not perform as effectively in diverse conditions.

+3. **Contour Identification**: Contour Analysis is a powerful tool for contour identification and object detection.
+While other methods can enhance edges, they may not provide the same level of precision in contour extraction.

+By using the Laplacian Filter and Contour Analysis, we've tailored our approach to meet the specific requirements of real-time crack detection, ensuring accuracy and adaptability across different scenarios.

 ## Methodology
 The Real-Time Crack Detection system uses computer vision techniques to analyze frames captured from a webcam in real-time.
 The following steps are involved in the crack detection process: